larsjuhljensen/JensenLab/_pages/training_textmining_hb.md

 In the results list you can find the abstract we analyzed above ([Yoshioka et al., 2005](https://pubmed.ncbi.nlm.nih.gov/15720573/))

-_13. Can you find the possible link between _Parvimonas micra_, _Fusobacterium nucleatum_ _and inflammatory response by looking at this abstract?_ (Hint: _Fusobacterium nucleatum_ is a Gram-negative bacterium).
+_13. Can you find the possible link between Parvimonas micra, Fusobacterium nucleatum and inflammatory response by looking at this abstract?_ (Hint: _Fusobacterium nucleatum_ is a Gram-negative bacterium).

 [comment]: # (possible link between the two bacteria and oral inflammatory response: _Parvimonas micra_ can bind to lipopolysaccharides on Gram-negative bacteria such as _Fusobacterium nucleatum_ and thereby induce inflammatory response.
 This publication was missed by the PubMed query, because _Parvimonas micra_ is referred to under its older name _Peptostreptococcus micros_.
 The species is thus mentioned, but a search for its current name will not retrieve it.
 As you saw before, on the popup its current official name shows up.)